FrankOu2001/y86_cpu/README.md

 # y86_cpu

-A implement of Y86 cpu written in verilog
+A simple implement of Y86-64 pipeline cpu written in verilog.